domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 the red juice is, how the tiny seeds
 crunch between your teeth.

-by Ellen Bass
+by Ellen Bass, American Poet
 from Like a Beggar
 Copper Canyon Press, 2014

 Source: <https://www.ellenbass.com/books/like-a-beggar/relax/>

-## The Interrogation of the Good -- by Bertolt Brecht
+## The Interrogation of the Good
 Step forward: we hear
 that you are a good man.
 You cannot be bought, but the lightning